A Guide to Bankruptcy in Texas

 In the unusual event that a debtor hides assets or lies to the bankruptcy court or trustee in some other significant way, that debtor could potentially lose the ability to get a discharge altogether.
 Also, filing a new bankruptcy case too soon after an earlier one could result in no discharge of debts in the new case.

-Certain specific kinds of debts are never discharged—child and spousal support, for example.
-Some kinds of debts which are only discharged under very specific or limited circumstances—income taxes and student loans, for example.
+Certain specific kinds of debts are never discharged— spousal and child support, for example.
+Some kinds of debts which are only discharged under very specific or limited circumstances—such as income taxes and student loans.
 Finally, there are debts which are discharged unless a creditor raises and proves the existence of specific conditions—for example, a loan that was procured through the debtor’s misrepresentations.

 In the simplest Chapter 7 case, you qualify for a discharge, and all your debts are in fact discharged.